empty916/empty916/docs/natur-persist/README.md

 ## introduction

-- natur state manager's localstorage cache middleware
+- natur state manager's cache middleware
 - sync natur data to localStorage or sessionStorage
 - synchronization operation has a certain delay, use anti-shake for synchronization operation